AY2223S1-CS2103T-T09-4/tp-clone-for-cs2101UG/docs/UserGuide_CS2101.md

 Deletes the specified student(s) from the student list.

-<div markdown="span" class="alert alert-warning">⚠️ **Warning:** Proceed with care!
+<div markdown="span" class="alert alert-danger">❗ **Caution:** Proceed with care!
 The deletion is permanent the moment you exit the application.
 But you can always undo the deletion with the undo command.
 </div>